dart-lang/language/working/augmentation-libraries/feature-specification.md

 ## Static semantics

-Previous sections informally describe the process of applying augmentations to the main library, but here's a more complete mechanical description of the process a theoretical Dart implementation could take.
+Previous sections informally describe the process of applying augmentations to the augmented library, but here's a more complete mechanical description of the process a theoretical Dart implementation could take.

-To apply an augmentation to the main library:
+To apply a library augmentation to the augmented library:

-1. Merge the augmentation's declarations into the main library's top-level namespace using the following procedure.
+1. Merge the augmentation's declarations into the augmented library's top-level namespace using the procedure below.

 1. For each `augment` directive in the augmentation, in syntactic order:

-    1. Apply the augmentation to the main library using this procedure, recursively.
+    1. Apply the augmentation to the augmented library using this procedure, recursively.

 To merge a set of declarations `D` into a namespace: